Yash-Parwani/House-Price-Prediction/README.md

 Random Forest
 ![](https://github.com/Yash-Parwani/House-Price-Prediction/blob/main/new/random.jpeg)<br>

-Using the Random Forest we got 98 % accuracy on train data and 89 % on test data .so,we can consider RandomForest as a  Best Algorithm for this problem.
+<b>Using the Random Forest we got 98 % accuracy on train data and 89 % on test data .so,we can consider RandomForest as a  Best Algorithm for this problem.<b>

 6. Model Creation